Gaurav-576/SQL-Database-ChatBot/README.md

 3. **Fetch Results**: After the query is generated, click the "Fetch Results" button to retrieve the results from the database.
 The results will be displayed on the right side of the interface.

 4. **View Query and Results**: The SQL query and its results are displayed in two separate columns for easy comparison.

 ---

+## Use Case

+This application is ideal for users who need to interact with a MySQL database but are not familiar with SQL.
+Whether you're an analyst, business professional, or developer, you can easily generate SQL queries from natural language and retrieve results from the database without writing SQL manually.
+Some potential use cases include:
+- **Business Analytics**: Generate and execute queries for sales data, customer insights, and inventory management.
+- **Product Managers**: Retrieve data on product performance, customer preferences, and sales trends.
+- **Data Analysts**: Quickly query databases without needing to be proficient in SQL syntax.

+---